 Are marked with a white light flashing Mo (U) W ≤15s, and with a nominal range of 10 Nautical miles;

-Have AtoN mounted below the lowest point of the arc of the rotor blades.
+Have AtoN mounted below the lowest point of the arc of any rotor blades.
 They shall be located at a height of at least 6 metres above HAT;

 Have AtoN that comply with IALA Recommendations and have an availability of not less than 99.0% (IALA Category 2).

+Isolated Offshore Substations should be marked the same as Isolated Oil and Gas Platforms as stated in Sec 2.3